Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

-The canonical mechanism that achieves central differential privacy is to publish $\mathcal{M}(\bM^{(i)})=X_{i,\cdot}+H_{i,\cdot}$ instead of $X_{i,\cdot}$, where $H_{i,\cdot}$ is Laplacian noise with an appropriately calibrated variance.\footnote{More precisely, $\mathcal{M}_i:\R^{L_i\times p}\rightarrow \R^p $.} In addition to the Laplace mechanism \cite{dwork2006calibrating}, the discrete \cite{duchi2018minimax} and piece-wise uniform \cite{wang2019collecting} mechanisms induce measurement error that is sub-exponential and mean zero, which fits within our framework.
-For simplicity, we focus on the Laplace mechanism when relating privacy to our theoretical results.
+The canonical mechanism that achieves differential privacy is to publish $\mathcal{M}(\bM^{(i)})=X_{i,\cdot}+H_{i,\cdot}$ instead of $X_{i,\cdot}$, where $H_{i,\cdot}$ is Laplacian noise with an appropriately calibrated variance.\footnote{More precisely, $\mathcal{M}_i:\R^{L_i\times p}\rightarrow \R^p $.} In addition to the Laplace mechanism, the discrete Gaussian, piece wise uniform, and bounded mechanisms induce measurement error that is subexponential and conditionally mean zero, which fits within our framework.
+For simplicity, we focus on the Laplace mechanism when relating privacy to our theoretical results.\footnote{Bureau policies mandate ``zero concentrated'' differential privacy, which is a closely related privacy concept for which our implementation suffices.
+See Appendix~\ref{sec:privacy} for details.}